PennyLaneAI/pennylane-orquestra/doc/devices/forest.rst

 Backends
 ~~~~~~~~

-The PennyLane-Orquestra Forest device has several backends, for example
+By default, the ``orquestra.forest`` device uses the
-``'wavefunction-simulator'`` or hardware simulators like ``'3q-noisy-qvm'``.
+``'wavefunction-simulator'`` backend, but this may be changed to other hardware
-For more information on available backends, please visit the `Orquestra
+simulators like ``'3q-noisy-qvm'``.
+For more information on available
-interfaces documentation
+backends, please visit the `Orquestra interfaces documentation
 <http://docs.orquestra.io/other-resources/interfaces/>`_.

 .. code-block:: python

-    dev = qml.device('orquestra.forest', wires=2, backend='wavefunction-simulator')
+    dev = qml.device('orquestra.forest', wires=2, backend='3q-noisy-qvm')